sigsum/log-go/doc/roles.md

 details on necessary setup and the promotion procedure.

-Besides the log server itself, each node also runs an internal trillian service and a mariadb database for storing the log state;
+Besides the log server itself, each node also runs an internal Trillian service and a MariaDB database for storing the log state;
 these servers are not exposed outside of the node, in particular, data replication is not done at this level.